tikv/rfcs/text/2019-02-26-tikv-client-command-line.md

 Finished in 0.003s.
 ```

+## Future Work

+We plan to eventually spin off this command line interface into an independent
+project as it matures.
+For the time being it will provide a very convenient way
+to use and test the Rust client.

 ## Drawbacks

 This will increase our maintenance burden, so it may be better to leave this up